Quicky Cycles

 The three main classes of electric bikes mostly have to do with your e-bike electrical system — how your motor, pedal assist system (PAS), and throttle (if your e-bike has one) work together to power your e-bike.

-Any e-bike model can become any class with modifications — in fact, all custom-ordered Magnum e-bikes can be configured to any class you like!
+Any e-bike model can become any class with modifications — in fact, all custom-ordered Emojo e-bikes can be configured to any class you like!
 It’s all about the features you choose.

 Keep in mind that different classes come with different regulations.